This Week in Petroleum History, August 6 – 12

 Thanks to the determination of President Edgar B. Davis, the company was the first tap oil production in the Edwards lime and the Austin chalk formations.
 Locals proclaimed he found the oil after consulting a psychic.
 The unusual oil patch “reading” came from the then well-known clairvoyant Edgar Cayce.

 Davis would later sell his leases to the Magnolia Petroleum Company for $12 million – the biggest oil deal in Texas at the time.
 Psychic Cayce claimed success helping other wildcatters – but left the oil business for good after forming his own company…and drilling dry holes.
 Luling today hosts an annual “Roughneck BBQ and Chili Cook-Off” and has “the best ribs in the country,” according to Reader’s Digest.
-Read about the Luling’s oil museum in Central Texas Oil Patch Museum.
+Learn more in Central Texas Oil Patch Museum.

 August 10, 1909 – Hughes patents Dual-Cone Roller Bit